robvanlopik/Pots/Pot-to-Pots.md

 In this way devices that behave like controllers can be used just like any other controller.
 Examples are port expanders.
 Specifivally the standaard 16x2 LCD device can be connected to an PCF8574 8-bits port expander.
 This is an I2CDevice and can also function as a controller, so there is no need for a separate i2c version of the LCDDevice.

 #### PotsDevice
 The PotDevice is a central part of PoT, and in Pots it is the same.
 It follows the same modeling.
 Special care is taken for claiming and releasing the needed gpio pins.
-In the case of I2C, pins are only released when all devipces on the bus have been closed.
+In the case of I2C, pins are only released when all devices on the bus have been closed.

 # Testing